 For more minor procedures like repairing an enlarged or torn earlobe, this is usually done right in our clinic under local anesthesia.
 These procedures take 15 or 20 minutes and patients can go back to their usual activities right away.

 Recovering from Ear Surgery

 For the longer procedures the ears may be sore for a few days after surgery, but any pain can be controlled with prescription medication.
 You will need to first wear the surgical bandage for several days and then replace it with a lighter head dressing (resembling a headband).
 Dr. Benchetrit recommends avoiding any activities in which the ears could be bent for about a month.
 You will likely be able to return to work six or seven days after surgery.
 Complete ear surgery recovery varies by patient but typically takes four to eight weeks.

 Why Choose Dr. Benchetrit For Your Surgery?

 Dr. Benchetrit is an experienced plastic surgeon who has performed hundreds of ear surgeries of all types.
-Dr. Benchetrit is familiar with all of the best, proven techniques and has obtained a very high degree of satisfaction for his patients.
-Benchetrit spends a lot of time in the consultation process explaining the different options and helping the patient select the right procedure for their desired result.
+He is board-certified, familiar with the latest technologies and techniques, and has obtained a very high degree of satisfaction for his patients.
+Dr. Benchetrit spends a lot of time in the consultation process explaining the different options and helping the patient select the right procedure for their desired result.

 Schedule an Ear Surgery Consultation